-Adam Shames presented a free webinar on the topic of “How to pass Human Factors Testing” for 510k submissions on September 6, 2017.
+Bryant Foster, from Research Collective, recorded a free webinar on the topic of human factors testing for 510k submissions on September 24, 2019.

 - Applying Human Factors and Usability Engineering to Medical Devices – FDA

-The webinar was presented live using Zoom, but we were unable to record this session.
-Registrants will receive a link to download a copy of the slide deck and notes kindly shared by one of the people that were able to participate in the live session.
-We will try to record the session at a later date.
+The webinar was recorded using Zoom, and registrants will receive a link to download a copy of the slide deck and the webinar recording.
 Additional questions can be asked at any time by sending me an email or scheduling a call on my contact us page.

 What Standards does the FDA Recognize for human factors?

 The FDA officially recognizes device-specific and general consensus standards published by national and international standards bodies.
 Standards recognized by FDA related to human factors and application of Human Factors Engineering/Usability Engineering (HFE/UE) to medical devices can be found in a table published by the FDA in the link provided Here.

 SYS-048, Medical Device Academy’s Usability Procedure, is compliant with IEC/ISO 62366-1 (2015).
 The procedure was authored by Research Collective.
 The procedure includes a template for conducting summative (validation) usability testing.
 We have also updated our design plan template to include usability testing elements.

 As Vice President of Human Factors and User Experience for Research-Collective, Bryant guides human factors efforts for medical device manufacturers, pharmaceutical companies, automakers, consumer product manufacturers, and more.
 Bryant has guided surgical instruments, combination products, home-use devices, and OTC products to FDA clearance or approval.
 Bryant’s automotive research experience includes in-vehicle infotainment systems, automated driving systems, and audio/visual navigation tools.
 Visit the website www.research-collective.com.